quickwit-oss/quickwit/README.md

 # 💡 Features

 - Index data persisted on object storage
-- Indexed JSON documents with or without a strict schema
+- Ingest JSON documents with or without a strict schema
 - Ingest, Search & Aggregation API Elasticsearch compatible
 - Lightweight Embedded UI
 - Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy